Vietnam.vn - Nền tảng quảng bá Việt Nam

 Taylor Swift at the Golden Globe Awards in Beverly Hills, Los Angeles, USA, on January 7.
 Photo: AFP

-David Jackson, a professor at Bowling Green State University, said the Republican attacks on Swift showed they were trying to “overshadow” the singer before she endorsed a candidate.
-But he added that former President Trump, the Republican frontrunner, is himself a celebrity who has crossed over into politics.
+David Jackson, a professor at Bowling Green State University, said the Republican attacks on Swift showed they were trying to "overshadow" the singer before she endorsed a candidate.
+But he added that former President Trump, the Republican frontrunner, is also a celebrity who has made the jump to politics.

 "The Republicans are in a bit of a bind, because they have a celebrity candidate who has seriously undermined the party's credibility by arguing that celebrities should stay out of politics," Jackson said.